FelixMensah/MoneyManager/README.md

 All the calculations in the taxation part are accurate.

-After entering your personal data, an output file will be edited your the results and your own information.
+After entering your personal data, an output file will be edited with your the results and your own information.

 VERY IMPORTANT :
 - To use the app properly, please put the money manager app and the output.txt file in the same file.